10 worst cities in England and Wales for car crime

 Analysing the crime data for postcodes across the central Manchester area returns a crime rate higher than for any other major town or city in the UK.
 The data covers offences of stealing vehicles, stealing contents from vehicles, damaging vehicles and interfering with vehicles.
 Manchester is above average though.
 Identifying why the rate is so high is tricky, but there are lots of areas like shopping districts or spots where there are large car parks filled with vehicles.
 And if there are more cars there are richer pickings for opportunist criminals.

-Come and Meet Trackit247 at Modified Nationals!
+Come and Meet Trackit247 at Hillhead!